Incident Types

 This feature is in Early Access with features and documentation subject to change.
 Complete our Early Access form if you're interested in trying new features before they are fully available.

-Customers with the Business pricing plan can create up to five Incident Types.
+Customers with the Business pricing plan can create up to three custom Incident Types.
+That does not include the Base Incident or Major Incident types.
 Customers on the Enterprise plan for Incident Management can create up to 100 Incident Types, and with up to 3 levels of nesting.

 Please contact our Sales Team to upgrade to a plan with Incident Types.